 - Loss of services, including household tasks, from the time of the victim’s death to present, with interest

-- Loss of future services, including household tasks
+- Loss of future services

 - Loss of spousal companionship, protection, and consortium